 University of the Southwest operates on a semester system for payment of tuition, fees, board, and housing.
-Payment is accepted by the Cashier located in the J. L. Burke Hall Administration Building Monday - Friday from 8:00 am - 5:00 pm MST or you may pay online with a credit card or electronic check.
+Payment is accepted by the Cashier located in the J. L. Burke Hall Administration Building Monday - Friday from 8:00 am - 5:00 pm MST or you may pay online with a credit card.